MariaBlm/PowerBI_Dashbord_WebScraping/README.md

-In this Project of Data Vizualisation I created two Dashbords using PowerBI, Dash1 using the data with csv format given by the professor, and using the two others Excel files obtained using the web Scraping code by python ! if u want to check it
+In this Project of Data Vizualisation I created two Dashbords using PowerBI, Dash1 using the data with csv format given by the professor, and the second dash using the two others Excel files obtained by the python script to Scraping the data of a bitcoins website !

 ### To sum up :
 In this project we have :